Silverdale – Half Term

 If you haven’t come across ChangeThis before then you really are missing out on a treat.
 I really like their manifesto.

-My Tools: Wordpress for BlackBerry
+My Tools: WordPress for BlackBerry

 It’s not often that I write blog posts while I’m mobile.
 If I’m going to write anything I’ll normally twitter.
 But there are times when a thought comes to me that is more than a tweet and is worth writing there and then rather than waiting until I am home.

 It’s not always a good thing to be too immediate about things, but there is a time and place for it.
-It’s at those times that I turn to Wordpress for Blackberry, and to prove the point I’m using it right now.
+It’s at those times that I turn to WordPress for Blackberry, and to prove the point I’m using it right now.

 If I got more comments I’d probably also use it for keeping up to speed with the stream.